Heegu-sama/Homm3BG/README.md

     ```bash
     po4a --no-update po4a.cfg
     ```
-  Disregard the errors about `mismatched` multicols, as this is an upstream parser issue.
+  Disregard the errors about mismatched `multicols`, as this is an upstream parser issue.
 - Rebuild your PDF file (or press Build ▶️ in TeXStudio).
    ```bash
    latexmk -pdf -silent -shell-escape "main_<lang>"